aleshaleksey/fansys23/06-abilities.md

 - Each time a character wishes to learn the new category of local magic, they must take it as a separate ability.
 - Each type of local magic also covers some global spells.
 As long a character has "Spellcasting: Global I" and the requisite level of local spellcasting of the type, they can cast global spells of that type and level.
 - In order to get the next level of a type of local magic, a character must have the previous one.
 So if a character wishes to learn "Spellcasting: Nature III", they must have "Spellcasting: Nature II", which requires having "Spellcasting: Nature I".
-- A spellcaster can never channel more than 1/3 of their MP dice total into a single "local" spell.
 - A spellcaster can never cast a spell with a minimum local (or local equivalent) MP dice cost higher than half of their level rounded up.
 So a level 13 character cannot cast a spell with a minimum MP dice cost of 8, 9, or 10.
 - Spells with a minimum local casting cost of more than 7 MP dice exist.
 A character can learn and cast these spells, if:
   - They have Spellcasting: Local VII of the appropriate category (eg Spellcasting: Local (Elemental: Fire) for ["Realm of Flame"](08-spell-list.md#realm-of-flame)).